vishnumora79/vishnumora79/README.md

 ☑️ I have experience in data science and web development.

 ☑️ I am one of the topper(TOP 1%) of NPTEL courses Big Data Computing and Python for data science.
-Totally i have 5 NPTEL courses.
+Totally i have 5 NPTEL certifications.

 ☑️ I have been participating in some of the open source tech events.